Sanyam1Sindhu/SQLInjection/README.md

-# SQLInjection
 OWASP Juice Shop is probably the most modern and sophisticated insecure web application!
 It can be used in security trainings, awareness demos, CTFs and as a guinea pig for security tools!
-Juice Shop encompasses vulnerabilities from the entire OWASP Top Ten along with many other security flaws found in real-world applications.
+Juice Shop encompasses vulnerabilities from the entire OWASP Top Ten along with many other security flaws found in real-world applications.Juice Shop is written in Node.js, Express and Angular.
+It was the first application written entirely in JavaScript listed in the OWASP VWA Directory.
 SQL Injection OWASP Juice Shop application is deployed with the help of Heroku .